vansosnin/assets-merger/README.md

 License
 -------

-jamaker is Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+This is licensed under the [same license as Kohana](http://kohanaframework.org/license).